August 29, 2022

 Lyft, Patreon, and Domain all used Mode to improve their data usage and navigate the pandemic.

-We recently helped Cash App’s product team drive strategic business decisions and focus on deeper analysis.
-Thanks to partnering with Mode, Cash App experienced a 30% increase in data team productivity.
+Cash App’s product team used Mode to drive strategic business decisions and focus on deeper analysis and experienced a 30% increase in data team productivity.

 Data-driven companies come in all shapes and sizes.
 But they share one important thing in common: making data accessible and valuable to all.
-Take a look at any data-driven company and you’ll find talented data officers, a data-oriented culture, well-governed data access, and a modern stack that connects every source and solution.
+Take a look at any data-driven company and you’ll find talented data officers, a data-oriented culture, governed data, and a modern data stack that connects every source and solution.

 From the outset, becoming a data-driven organization may seem like an intimidating process, especially if your business is behind the curve.
 But any company can become data-driven—it’s just a matter of prioritizing data investments and being willing to instill it into your culture.